How to Check on Your Elderly Parent Living Alone

-You’re not alone.
+If you’re reading this, you probably know exactly that cycle — the worry, then the guilt, then the worry about the guilt.
 Over 16 million Americans aged 65 and older live by themselves.
-For their adult children — often juggling jobs, kids, and life hundreds of miles away — the daily question of “are they okay?” is a constant source of low-grade anxiety.
+For their adult children — juggling jobs, kids, and life far away — the daily question of “are they okay?” never fully goes away.

 1. The Daily Phone Call